Design impact beyond UI

 The "Before" visual highlights problems in the legacy design library, such as inconsistent styles, accessibility issues, and unclear component usage.

-• Missing component descriptions ➜ designers unsure how or when to use them
+• Missing component descriptions ➜ designers were unsure how or when to use them.

-• Inflexible components like tables ➜ low adoption, high detach rate, and limited usage
+• Inflexible components like tables ➜ low adoption, high detachment rate, and limited usage.

-• Text styles lack line height and usage guidance ➜ unclear hierarchy in practice
+• Text styles lack line height and usage guidance ➜ unclear hierarchy in practice.e

 • Multiple sizing options without guidance ➜ visual imbalance across the product